 In 1976, the twin rattletraps known as the Dodge Aspen and Plymouth Volare shared the prize.
 Since most of them rusted away and/or fell apart, they are now seen less often than a Higgs boson particle.

 Back in 1974, you could listen to Lynyrd Skynyrd perform Sweet Home Alabama using the eight-track player inside the miserable Mustang II.
-This muffin stump of the 1970s automotive universe, whose only saving grace was that, as a junkyard resident, it donated many a subframed front-end for late '30s and early '40s street rods, won MT's COTY in '74.
+This muffin stump of the 1970s automotive universe, whose only saving grace was that, as a junkyard resident, it donated many a subframed front-end for late '30s and early '40s street rods (including my '39 Plymouth), won MT's COTY in '74.

 Who knows?
 In 30 years, the Tesla S may be looked on with the same disdain as the Renault Alliance. (posted 11/15/12, permalink)